 This work was largely dismissed by mainstream psychiatry at the time as insufficiently evidence-based.
 The irony is that the evidence base has now substantially vindicated the core observation — that a meaningful proportion of psychiatric presentations have a methylation and nutrient substrate component that is not addressed by neurotransmitter reuptake inhibition alone.

 An SSRI increases the availability of serotonin at the synapse by blocking its reuptake.
 But if the methylation cycle is so impaired that insufficient serotonin is being synthesised in the first place, blocking its reuptake gives you more of not very much.
-This is the biochemical explanation for treatment-resistant depression — and methylfolate supplementation is the intervention that has been shown in clinical trials to break that resistance in MTHFR variant carriers.
+This is a possible contributor to treatment resistance in some people — not the explanation for it.
+Methylfolate augmentation has shown benefit in adjunctive trials, though the evidence base is small and later trials have been less favourable than the first.

 What functional testing reveals